 Day 5: Bunratty, Cliffs of Moher, the Burren, Galway City

 Travel to County Clare and visit Bunratty Castle and Folk Park.
 Bunratty Castle is one of Europe’s finest.
 Pride of more than 100 castles built by the McNamara chieftains in 15th century Clare, it is faithfully restored and refurnished.
-Built in 1425, it is the most complete and authentic medieval fortress in Ireland and contains furnishings, tapestries, and works of art from the period.
-In the shadow of the castle is Bunratty Folk Park set on 26 acres, illustrating 19th century Irish life from grand manor house to peasant dwelling and from farm activities to cobble-stone village street.
+Built in 1425, it is the most complete and authentic medieval fortress in Ireland and contains furnishings, tapestries and works of art from the period.
+In the shadow of the castle is Bunratty Folk Park set on 26 acres, illustrating 19th century Irish life from grand manor houses to peasant dwelling and from farm activities to cobble-stone village streets.

 Travel through the Burren – The Burren takes its name from the Irish word ‘bhoireann’ meaning, ‘a stony place’ or ‘a rocky place’, which is a good description for this 350 sq kilometres limestone plateau in North Clare.
 The rough, intriguing and attractive landscape was formed 320 million years ago under a tropical sea.
 Later it was shaped by ice, hard weather and, of course, man and his beasts.
 The many wedge tombs and megalithic tombs prove that people have been living in the Burren for more than 5000 years.